Netflix/vmaf/README.md

 ##What's New

-- (2/25/17) Refactored code in preparation for publishing to pypi
+- (2/28/17) Packaging change: adding *vmaf.* to your imports, for example, use *from vmaf.core.asset import Asset* to replace *from core.asset import Asset*.
 - (2/20/17) Updated VMAF model to version v0.6.1.
 Changes include:
     - Added a custom quality model for cellular phone screen viewing.
 See [this](#predict-quality-on-a-cellular-phone-screen) section for details.
     - Trained using a new dataset, covering more difficult content.